yonidavidson/docs/v19.1/performance-tuning.md

 - The `rides` table is split across 7 ranges, with six leaseholders on node 2 and one leaseholder on node 1.
 - The `users` table is just a single range with its leaseholder on node 2.

 Now, given the `WHERE` condition of the join, the full table scan of `rides`, across all of its 7 ranges, is particularly wasteful.
-To speed up the query, you can create a secondary index on the `WHERE` condition (`rides.start_time`) storing the join key (`rides.rider_id`):
+To speed up the query, you can create a secondary index on the `WHERE` condition (`rides.start_time`) covering the join key (`rides.rider_id`):

 {% include copy-clipboard.html %}
 ~~~ shell